hauptmedia/c7-commit-rewrite/README.md

-# Git Repository Porting Scripts
+# Commit Porting Scripts for C7 to Operaton Repository

 This repository contains scripts to assist in porting commits from the `camunda-bpm-platform` repository to the `operaton` repository.
 The scripts automate cloning the repositories, creating patches, rewriting terms, and applying the patches.